Dr Stephanie MacNeil (course organiser) Chris Metcalfe, Prof Jonathan Sterne, Dr Hayley Jones and Prof Richard Morris.

 Revision of basic methods in a statistical modelling framework; terminology in regression modelling; indicator variables to incorporate categorical explanatory variables; univariable and multivariable regression; common features of linear and logistic regression models; interpretation of model coefficients as differences in means or odds ratios; adjustment for confounding and exploring effect modification (interaction) in multivariable regression; comparing models with Wald tests and likelihood ratio tests; model assumptions; analytical strategies.

 Course handouts will cover all material.
 All participants will be expected to have a copy of 'Essential Medical Statistics' with them during the course: Kirkwood BR, Sterne JAC.
 Essential Medical Statistics, 2nd ed.
 Oxford: Blackwell Science, 2003.
-The book can be purchased at a discount at the time of booking on this course.
+The book can be purchased at a discounted rate of £25 at the time of booking.
+Please contact the Short Course Administration team to arrange this: email@example.com.

 For further information please contact firstname.lastname@example.org